thepatchworkpress/thepatchworkpress/content/contact/_index.md

 title = 'Contact'
 +++

 **The Patchwork Press** is on [Instagram](https://www.instagram.com/thepatchworkpress) and [Tumblr](https://www.tumblr.com/thepatchworkpress), where you can follow for scrapbook and [Etsy shop](https://mimsypatches.etsy.com) updates!
-I am working on setting up a mailing list where so you can get regular updates about blog posts and my shop straight to your inbox.
+I am working on setting up a mailing list so you can get regular updates about blog posts and my shop straight to your inbox.

 For specific queries, please email enquiries.patchworkpress@gmail.com or DM me on Instagram or Etsy!